kiwix/kiwix-android/DESIGN.md

 ## Night Mode / Dark Theme
 Night mode is a different theme that has many benefits such as saving battery and improving visibility in low light conditions [2].
 When doing any design, make sure the new design works in dark mode.
 Night mode can be activated from the systems settings or from the kiwix app.

 Whenever a resource exists in both `res/*-night` and `res/*` it will be used as such.
 For example: `kiwix_icon_with_title.png` exists in both `res/drawable` and `res/drawable-night` which means that the image in `res/drawable-night` will be used automagically in night mode.
-For further reading on development with dark mode, see [[2]](https://developer.android.com/guide/topics/ui/look-and-feel/darktheme).
+For further reading on development with dark mode, see [Material Design - Dark Theme](https://developer.android.com/guide/topics/ui/look-and-feel/darktheme).

+## Typography
+Text should contrast well, use the correct weight and size to present content as clearly and efficiently as possible.
+Google provides a "type scale" system that provides thirteen styles of typography to use for different contexts.
+Just as we do not give specific style attributes to views, we should not use specific text style attributes for text.
+Instead a type style should be used.
+For example, the button type style should be used for text on a button.
+To generate new type styles use the [Material Design type scale generator](https://material.io/design/typography/the-type-system.html#type-scale).
+To use type styles in practice, find a type style in `core/../res/type.xml` (e.x. `TextAppearance.KiwixTheme.Button`) and add it to a theme.
+Alternatively add a new type scale style to `core/../res/type.xml`.
+Additional reading can be found at [Material Design - Type System](https://material.io/design/typography/the-type-system.html#type-scale).

 ## Resources
 Following is a list of resources that can and should be used to support a design decision.